Vanderscycle/nixos-house-of-pain/README.md

 - [Devcontainers-cli](./devcontainers)

 ### Lessons learned
-- when using node2nix don't forget to acutally install the nodejs packages
+- node2nix -i <input> -18 (don't forget the version)
+- the node-packages.json is not a carbon copy of a normal package.json but an array of js packages
+- nix-shell -A @devcontainers/cli

 ## References
 - hlissner [doots](https://github.com/hlissner/dotfiles)